 The equipment required for these processes overlaps with that required for the uranium processing at the plant.
 Production of the metals requires a reduction step, but probably not the bomb-type vessel used for uranium, because niobium and tantalum metals are stable in air, whereas uranium metal is not.
 Uranium metal was never produced at Sillamäe.
 A specialized furnace may be necessary for production of the hydrides.

 Molycorp Silmet has provided a very nice video that shows a lot of equipment.
 It’s about four and a half minutes long, and apparently non-embeddable.
 Watch the whole thing to get a sense of the plant before you read further.
 There’s a little about the town, too, and I’ll have more about that if you read all the way to the end!
 I’ll say more about that big grassy area too.

-Here’s one example from the Burmese photos (link now dead).
+Here’s one example from the Burmese photos (link from Wayback Machine).